 In truth the area is a little run down and isnt recommended for away supporters.

-The Plume Of Feathers and Kingsland Tavern are not places that away fans should venture, both look outside as they do in, pubs that have seen little investment in them in many years, sometimes in both of these Pubs you get elements of Saints more rogueish support as they stop off en route to the Stadium.
+The Kingsland Tavern is not a place that away fans should venture, it looks outside as it does in, a pub that has seen little investment in them in many years, sometimes you get elements of Saints more rogueish support as they stop off en route to the Stadium.